 This Course at MIT pages provide context for how the course materials published on OCW were used at MIT.
 They are part of the OCW Educator initiative, which seeks to enhance the value of OCW for educators.

-This page focuses on the course 1.84 Atmospheric Chemistry as it was taught by Professor Jesse Kroll in Fall 2013.
+This page focuses on the course 21L.705 Major Authors: Old English and "Beowulf" as it was taught by associate professor Arthur Bahr in Spring 2014.